mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 ![CreateDataFunction][CreateDataFunction]

-(Because it's our first function, the portal will do a little tour of the interface)
+(Because it's our first function, the portal will do a little overview of the interface)

 Configure the Function App
 --------------------------